poole/hyde/software.md

 * Double-click the downloaded `.exe` file and follow the prompts to install.
 * Go to the [RStudio download page](https://www.rstudio.com/products/rstudio/download/#download).
 * Under _Installers_, click the link for the _Windows Vista/7/8/10_ installer to download it.
-* Double-click the downloaded `.exe` file and follow the prompts to install.
+* Double-click the downloaded `.exe` file and follow the prompts to install (default options are acceptable).
 * Once both are installed, launch RStudio and make sure there are no error messages.

 #### macOS